The definition of the term “terrorism” is highly subjective depending on the political party or

 Furthermore, criminal law needs to be able to clearly express condemnation of the crime and to stigmatise the perpetrators.
 But does the label “terrorism” have sufficient capacity to stigmatise the crime?
 From the perspective of the terrorist organisation and their sympathisers, the term “terrorism” is synonymous with terms such as “freedom fighters” or “jihadists”.
 This together with the conflicting and subjective definitions around the term “terrorism”, one can conclude that the term would be ineffective in stigmatising the crime.
 This is in stark contrast to the clear stigmatisation that is associated with other crime labels such as rape, child molestation, murder, manslaughter…etc.

 Instead of stigmatising the crime, many believe the term “terrorism” in fact glorifies the crime!
 Osama Bin Laden has said “The terrorism we practice is of the most commendable kind for it is directed at tyrants…”.
 ISIS have openly created online resources that encourage “terrorism” - proudly using that same term.
+Dr Scott Smith has noted "The word 'terror' implies power and the word 'terrorist' grants undeserved status and identity"9.
 It seems the term in itself has now become part of the propaganda of terrorist organisations!

 It is clear that what is needed is a better term that can be used to objectively categorise this horrendous crime without any political bias, and without any doubt in terms of its capacity to stigmatise the crime...